Summary tables for APA-style reporting

 A shared interface

-Both functions use the same core arguments:
+The three descriptive functions share the same core arguments:

 table_categorical(